CharisisPapacharisis/imdb-movies-analysis/README.md

 # imdb-movies-analysis

 A project focusing on the analysis of IMDB movies.
-Data extraction with Beautiful Soup, and data cleaning and exploration with pandas/matplotlib/seaborn.
+Data extraction with Beautiful Soup, and data cleaning & exploration with pandas/matplotlib/seaborn.